vangelov/2048/README.md

 - `yarn/npm install`
 - `yarn/npm start`

-This runs the app in development.
+This runs the app in development mode.
 In order to build it for production run:

 * `yarn/npm build`